 Candida infections often go unnoticed, as symptoms of Candida overgrowth can be diverse and commonly include digestive issues (bloating, stomach pain, sluggish digestion, gas, constipation, diarrhea), skin rashes (including a common rash in the mouth and throat known as “oral thrush”), tiredness and fatigue, sinus infections, urinary tract infections (especially recurring urinary tract infections), joint and muscle pain, headaches, nausea, hormonal imbalances, brain fog and emotional/psychological imbalances like anxiety, depression, irritability, and mood swings.

 To treat Candida, one must follow a specific protocol of starving the Candida yeast by eliminating their primary food source (sugar) from the diet.
 Then, one follows up with a protocol of daily consumption of antifungal and anti-Candida herbs like the herbs in our Candida Cleanse tonic: Oregon grape root, Goldenseal, Grape seed extract, Echinacea, Cloves, Ginger, and Ginseng.
-Adding other antifungal herbs and foods to the diet or applying them topically on infected areas may also support the treatment of Candida.
+These are great herbs for fungal infection.
+Additionally, adding other antifungal herbs and antifungal foods to the diet or applying them topically on infected areas may also support the treatment of Candida.

 Though Candida infections are often persistent and difficult to treat, they can be treated by reducing their populations back to healthy levels in the body.
-Through the use of the right diet and the right antifungal herbs, one can restore balance and relieve themselves of this common fungal infection.
+Through the use of the right diet and the right herbs for fungal infection, one can restore balance and relieve themselves of this common fungal infection.